 The project is also more than a cosmetic facelift for a building.
 Rather, it is the physical embodiment of our vision for a vibrant Minnesota Orchestra that is committed and connected to community on every level.
 The renovation—with its potential for building audiences and reshaping the Orchestra’s role in the community—is vitally important for our future.

 To find out more about the vision for a renovated Orchestra Hall, click the sections of our strategic plan below:

 Why is the Orchestra planning to rent Orchestra Hall once the venue reopens?
 Does this indicate a move away from classical music performances?

 Every revenue-generating activity that the Minnesota Orchestral Association engages in—from renting Orchestra Hall to selling beverages at intermission—produces funding that ultimately goes to support the Minnesota Orchestra and its classical music activities.
 Although we have rented Orchestra Hall to outside groups since the Hall opened in 1974, our current renovation, which includes improved gathering spaces both backstage and in the lobby, will help us serve the needs of rental partners better and open up possibilities for additional clients and new revenues to help support our core mission's operating budget.

-Many of our regular rental partners are themselves community or professional music ensembles who wish to perform in the acoustic brilliance of Orchestra Hall, including the Greater Twin Cities Youth Symphonies, MMEA All-State Orchestra, Minnesota Youth Symphonies and VocalEssence, among others.
+Many of our regular rental partners are themselves community or professional music ensembles who wish to perform in the acoustic brilliance of Orchestra Hall.
 These partnerships are vital, and we are privileged that Orchestra Hall can continue to serve as a destination venue for top music ensembles across our community.